Street naming and numbering

 Changing your property name

-We also authorise property name changes.
 If your property has a name and not a house number and you wish to change the name, you have to obtain approval from us.
-This is to ensure there is no duplication of house names in the same settlement or locality, which could lead to problems for the emergency services and Royal Mail.
+This is to ensure there is no duplication of house names in the same area, which could lead to problems for the emergency services and Royal Mail.
 A fee of £56 will be charged for changing a name.

 We are not responsible for issuing postcodes.
 Please contact Royal Mail with any postcode queries.